twotwentyseven/handbook/where-we-work.md

 A little note on call etiquette:

 - Look like you've put some effort in: We are on calls with each other and clients.
-Look the part - we're not the type of crowed who never puts on video or who looks like they've just rolled out of bed.
+Look the part - we're not the type of crowd who never puts on video or who looks like they've just rolled out of bed.
 We're a business and do some seriously good work so even when on video, let's look the part.
 - Don't eat on a call: Get it in before or after.
 - Mute yourself if you're typing or around others.
 - Pay attention: Nothing worse than someone who is clearly doing other things (unless you're just dragged into a call and really don't need to be there, but then make sure you ask why you're there in the first place as that's a waste of your time).